errorcalc/TEsGroupBar/ReadMe.txt

 ====================================
 [ENG]
 ====================================
+*** You can help, if you send me where you are using the component and attach a screenshot example of use ***

 TEsGroupBar - This sidebar is similar to the panel conductor XP, and allows the installation of any skin, In addition there is a support mode when one of the items selected.

 The component is free for noncommercial use, you must specify in the About or elsewhere about using this component, preferably with reference to the repository.
 You can purchase a license for commercial use, $30 (for the Russians 2000RUR), writing to errorsoft@mail.ru or Enter256@yandex.ru.